 - Sodium: 323mg

-One fun fact about feta: 70% of cheese consumed in Greece is feta cheese.
-The Greeks sure do love feta cheese!
+Fun fact about feta: 70% of cheese consumed in Greece is feta cheese.

 6. Cottage cheese

-One of the fresh cheeses that have been a favorite among athletes and dieters for good reasons.
+One of the fresh cheeses that have been a favorite among athletes and dieters for good reason.

 Despite the low cottage cheese protein amount, it’s also relatively low in fat and calories, high in calcium, B vitamins, and vitamin A.